-Potrooms produced 208.830 tons which is approximately 3.500 tons above plan.
-The casthouse produced 218.422 tons.
-Value added production was 207.027 tons or 95,3% of total production which is acceptable considering the market situation was challenging.
+ISAL was under power curtailment from Landsvirkjun part of the year due to low level of water in reservoirs.
+Therefore, Potrooms produced 202.070 tons which is slightly lower than planned.
+The casthouse produced 211.327 tons.
+Value added production was 207.258 tons or 98%.
+Casthouse production is lower than the previous year due to power curtailment and challenging market condition.
 The casthouse continued to put special emphasis on quality issues and a good relationship with customers.
 As a result, ISAL is rated as an A-supplier among all customers who issue such evaluation.